matteocarina/DL-comparison-in-EEG-for-tracking-attention/README.md

 ## The problem

 Twenty-seven people drove a simulator for about 90 minutes each.
 Every so often the car drifted out of its lane, and they steered it back.
-How long they took to react — a few hundred milliseconds when alert, several seconds when drowsy — is the thing to predict.
+How long they took to react, a few hundred milliseconds when alert, several seconds when drowsy, is the thing to predict.
 Ten electrodes on the scalp recorded brain activity throughout.

 This is harder than it sounds, for three reasons.